Desert Rose (Sting song)

-"Desert Rose" is a song by British musician Sting featuring Cheb Mami from his album Brand New Day (1999).
+"Desert Rose" is a song co-authored by British musician Sting and Algerian songwriter Cheb Rabah (Rabah Zarradine), featuring Algerian raï singer Cheb Mami, from Sting's sixth solo studio album, Brand New Day (1999).
 According to Sting, the lyrics have to do with "lost love and longing".
-Riding a wave of pre-9/11 interest in Latin and Arabic cultures, the song peaked at No. 2 in Canada, No. 3 in Switzerland, No. 4 in Italy, No. 15 in the UK, and No. 17 in the US.
-The song is noted for Sting's duet performance with Algerian raï singer Mami.
+Riding a wave of pre-9/11 interest in Latin and Arabic cultures, "Desert Rose" peaked at No. 2 in Canada, No. 3 in Switzerland, No. 4 in Italy, No. 15 in the United Kingdom, and No. 17 in the United States.

-Reception

-The song's album Brand New Day received moderate to positive reviews, with some reviewers stating that it had a "world-beat", or sounded "exotic".
-However, in the reviews "Desert Rose" was cited as being different than the rest of the album, being one of the highlights of the album.
-The critics take on Sting's "world music" did not sit well with the singer, stating that he did not do world music, though acknowledging the North African feel to the song.